l-aldarondo/Mission-to-Mars/README.md

 <br/>

 - We added two additional Bootstrap 3 components.
-    - Table header was increased in size and added a secundary header to the table (Figure d and b).
+    - Table header was increased in size and added a secundary header to the table (Figure d and e).

     ![bootstrap_component 1](./images/Bootstrap%203%20Component%201.png)

     ![bootstrap_component 1](./images/Bootstrap%203%20Components_1_display.png)

-    - We modified the Mars Hemisphere images to be displayed in a thumbnail format (Figure e).
+    - We modified the Mars Hemisphere images to be displayed in a thumbnail format (Figure f and b).

     ![bootstrap_component 2](./images/Bootstrap%203%20Component%202.png)